BMW motorcycle compression testing

-3. Lift the first ring up so that it starts in at the bottom and gently push the cylinder on with your knee.
+3. Reaching under the piston, lift the first ring up so that it starts in at the bottom and gently push the cylinder on with your knee.
 Wiggle the cylinder slightly to encourage the bevel to “walk” the ring into the groove.
 The cylinder will be slightly crooked on the piston.

 4. Gently use your thumbnails to stuff the gap ends down into the groove.
-The last part of the ring to go in, are the ends of the ring.
+The last part of the ring to go in is the ends of the ring.

 5. Repeat with the other rings.

-My memory told me that this was very quick, but 30 years has a way of clouding an issue.
+My memory told me that this was very quick, but 40 years has a way of clouding an issue.
 I just happened to have a block with cylinders removed.
-My first attempt took 58 seconds, but I was really clumsy.
-My second try took 28 seconds and while I could improve a bit, that was good enough for me.
+My first attempt took 58 seconds, but I was clumsy.
+My second try took 28 seconds, and while I could improve a bit, that was good enough for me.
 How long do you think the “car method” will take you?
-Are you willing to take the risk of damaging your very expensive pistons, or rings?
+Are you willing to take the risk of damaging your very expensive pistons or rings?

 Ring gaps for the BMW motorcycle

 Everybody “knows” that ring gaps must be placed away from each other.
 The fear is that the compressed gases would leak out if the gaps are lined up.
-Many suggest placing them at 120 degrees from each other to reduce leakage.
-If you are using the BMW ring compressor, that makes it a bit slower to reach around and under the piston to shove those ring ends into the cylinder.
+Many suggest putting them at 120 degrees from each other to reduce leakage.
+Using the BMW ring compressor makes it a bit slower to reach around, and under the piston to shove those ring ends into the cylinder.
 Let’s think about this for a moment.

-Each time the crank makes one revolution the piston also travels up and down one time.
-For easy math let’s use 6000 rpm.
-During one second the piston makes 100 trips up and down.
-True, only 50 are compression strokes, but for this discussion of time, it matters none.
-Half of the trip is downwards and there is no compression.
+Each time the crank makes one revolution, the piston also travels up and down one time.
+For easy math, let’s use 6000 rpm.
+During one second, the piston makes 100 trips up and down.
+True, only 50 are compression strokes, but it matters none for this discussion of time.
+Half of the trip is downwards, and there is no compression.
 The half going up is now happening in 1/200th of a second.
 That isn’t very much time.
 If all of the ring gaps line up, how much compression do you think is lost by gas going straight through them?
 Nothing worth considering.

 1. A two-stroke engine needs to have pins to locate the rings to prevent them from rotating and getting caught on the open ports.

-2. Set your ring gaps anyplace you want.
+2. Set your ring gaps in any place you want.
 Ride the bike 1000 miles and remove the cylinder.
 You won’t find them in the same place.